mathhulk/owostat.us/README.md

 ### Run
 Node.js and npm must be installed before you can use owostat.us.
 * Execute `yarn` to install packages and generate a lock file
-* Execute `node run start` to initialize owostat.us, which can be found on port 8999
+* Execute `npm run start` to initialize owostat.us, which can be found on port 8999

 ## Credit
 owostat.us was first created by [@itslukej](https://github.com/itslukej).
 However, the original author has since taken down the original project.
 The website is hosted by [@itsaderm](https://github.com/itsaderm) and can be found at https://owostat.us and the project is being maintained by mathhulk.